matheus-pereira/elric/website/versioned_docs/version-27.4/GlobalAPI.md

 });
 ```

-> Note: Use `maxConcurrency` in configuration to prevents Jest from executing more than the specified amount of tests at the same time
+> Note: Use `maxConcurrency` in configuration to prevents elric from executing more than the specified amount of tests at the same time

 ### `test.concurrent.each(table)(name, fn, timeout)`